DjangoGirls/tutorial/en/deploy/README.md

 <img src="images/pythonanywhere_web_tab_virtualenv.png" />

-In the "Virtualenv" section, click the red text that says "Enter the path to a virtualenv", and enter:  `/home/<your-username>/my-first-blog/myvenv/`.
+In the "Virtualenv" section, click the red text that says "Enter the path to a virtualenv", and enter:  `/home/<your-PythonAnywhere-username>/my-first-blog/myvenv/`.
 Click the blue box with the check mark to save the path before moving on.

-> **Note** Substitute your own username as appropriate.
+> **Note** Substitute your own PythonAnywhere username as appropriate.
 If you make a mistake, PythonAnywhere will show you a little warning.

 ### Configuring the WSGI file